Handrij Zejler

 Handrij Zejler (1 February 1804 – 15 October 1872; official German name Andreas Seiler) was a Sorbian writer, Lutheran pastor, and national activist.
 He co-founded the Lusatian cultural and scientific society Maćica Serbska.

+Biography

 Zejler was born on 1 February 1804 in Słona Boršć (German: Salzenforst), now a part of Budyšin (Bautzen).

 He was an author of popular religious, love and patriotic poems, as well as the Sorbian national anthem Rjana Łužica, linguistic works, publicist works, ballads, satires, fables.
 He died on 15 October 1872 in Łaz (Lohsa) near Wojerecy (Hoyerswerda).